Types of Heels shoes:

 - Platform Heels

 - Comma Hells

-Knee High Leather Boots one the best type of heels come in many shapes and size so for simplicity sake the boots being referred to throughout the article are knee-high, handmade, black leather upper, leather lining and sole, pointed toe, with a side zip.
+Knee-High Leather Boots one the best type of heels come in many shapes and sizes so for simplicity sake the boots being referred to throughout the article are knee-high, handmade, black leather upper, leather lining and sole, pointed toe, with side zip.
 For any woman that loves fashion shoes, they will have a collection that is not complete without at least one pair of knee-high leather boots, they are a must-have.
 It is therefore important to give careful consideration to quality, style, and wearability before making high heel leather shoes purchase.

 2) Stilettos Heel:

 Let’s be honest who doesn’t like looking glamorous and attractive, high heel shoes are flattering to the figure with the lift from the heel which at 5″ gives the stiletto heel a perfect silhouette.
 Combine this with the calf enhancing properties an of the boot, the comfort, and support is given to the ankle and leg, and the instant confidence boost and sheer pleasure you get when wearing them are all part of what makes boots so special to many women.
 Stilettos heel also another one of the best types of heel shoes that the more you wear your boots the better they feel.
 The leather will mold to your foot, leg and sole and is breathable.
 After your boots have been broken in they will feel so gorgeous that you will find yourself naturally adopting a confident, empowered gait.

 Whilst there have been style-trends that made an appearance and only stayed for a short period, there are other fashions that are chunky heels and have remained timeless.
 No matter what your preferred taste is, these classic chunky heels shoe piece has found a way into our homes and our lives.
 This chunky heels shoes design and styles have stood the test of time and will always be here.
 These pieces are waiting to be placed in your home to add beauty and comfort to your environment.